HelloWorld-1017/HelloWorld-1017.github.io/_posts/2022-07-21-Fundamental  thereom of algebra .md

 # Content

-The **fundamental theorem of algebra**, also known as d'Alembert's theorem, or the d'Alembert–Gauss theorem, states that <u>every non-constant single-variablepolynomial with complex coefficients has at least one complex root</u>.
+The **fundamental theorem of algebra**, also known as d'Alembert's theorem, or the d'Alembert–Gauss theorem, states that <u>every non-constant single-variable polynomial with complex coefficients has at least one complex root</u>.
 This includes polynomials with real coefficients, since every real number is a complex number with its imaginary part equal to zero.

 The theorem is also stated as follows: <u>every non-zero, single-variable, degree n polynomial with complex coefficients has, counted with multiplicity, exactly n complex roots</u>.
 The equivalence of the two statements can be proven through the use of successive polynomial division.